 After that, Alabama gets to look after Isabella and her fatherless, discipline-less, genderless brats.

 States that follow this advice need to follow up with laws forbidding vagrancy.
-The program would installed in two phases:
+The program would be installed in two phases:

 Announcements are made and advertised in all media that in six months all welfare will cease, without exception.
 Those wishing to continue receiving benefits in another state are invited to obtain bus tickets, available immediately.
 The community learns that new laws will begin when welfare disappears.
 Begging and vagrancy will be illegal and punishable by severe, strike-one mandatory prison sentences and fines.
 Leaflets are handed out to bums, billboards explain the message, and posters go up all around homeless areas.
 TV and radio blare the information out constantly.
-Newspapers have full page ads.
+Newspapers have full-page ads.
 Nobody can use the excuse they did not know.

-After six months all welfare ceases, without exception.
+After six months all welfare ceases without exception.
 Latecomers can call a number for more information, see it online or go into a government office for advice.
 They receive the option of bus tickets to other states.
-Police arrest those still living on footpaths, along with demonstrators who break the law and damage property or attack police.
+Police arrest those still living on sidewalks, along with demonstrators who break the law and damage property or attack police.
 The rules are strict.
-All footpath gremlins that remain go to prison for at least six months.
+All sidewalk gremlins that remain go to prison for at least six months.
 Instead of giving them a ‘hotel’ for that time, they are put on chain gangs to do hard labor like road building.
 Government passes new laws that prevent snowflake judges from being soft on the culprits.
-By the time they do six months hard labor most will leave the state and never come back.
+By the time they do six months of hard labor most will leave the state and never come back.
 Few, if any, will return to the footpath.

 Within months the State will revitalize.
-Footpaths will be clean and free of bums.
+Sidewalks will be clean and free of bums.
 Pedestrians and tourists will walk along without being molested or catching third world diseases.
 Saved taxes would amount to a fortune, bringing the government coffers back into the black.
 Crime would plummet, and law and order would prevail.
 Society would never look back.
 Meanwhile, all other states would have to take an increase in their welfare recipients.
 Some would start campaigning to copy you.

 Before long, other states would copy your program.
 Populations of bums would begin moving out of those states and into others.
 The number offering easy welfare would shrink.
 The few last ones would be so poor and overrun with tramps their governments would be thrown out by angry populations, intent on change.